Article: Hermes Birkin Authentication Guide Egypt

 The interior of a Birkin tells you almost as much as the exterior.
 Three checks.

 Lining.
-Birkins are lined in chèvre (goatskin) in a tone that complements the exterior leather — historically a slightly contrasting tonal match, never a stark mismatch.
-Lining shade is consistent across the bag's interior surfaces; partial discoloration on a "new" bag indicates either a counterfeit or a poorly restored authentic.
+Birkins are lined in chevre (goatskin) in a tone that complements the exterior leather.
+Historically a slightly contrasting tonal match, never a stark mismatch.
+Lining shade is consistent across the bag's interior surfaces.
+Partial discoloration on a "new" bag indicates either a counterfeit or a poorly restored authentic.
 The lining is matte and tactile, never plasticky or shiny like polyester.

 Leather tab.
-Inside the front pocket of the Birkin, on the right-hand side, there is a small rectangular leather tab carrying the maison stamp — "HERMÈS PARIS MADE IN FRANCE" — with the size and sometimes a material code.
-The stamp is heat-pressed cleanly, with the same sans-serif font as the lock face, and the same clean accent on the È. Counterfeits often have shallow stamps, drifted fonts, or a missing accent on this tab.
+Inside the front pocket of the Birkin, on the right-hand side, there is a small rectangular leather tab carrying the maison stamp: "HERMES PARIS MADE IN FRANCE", with the size and sometimes a material code.
+The stamp is heat-pressed cleanly, with the same sans-serif font as the lock face, and the same clean accent on the E. Counterfeits often have shallow stamps, drifted fonts, or a missing accent on this tab.

 Base feet.
 Turn the bag upside down.
-The four metal feet at the corners of the base each carry a tiny stamp on their underside — typically "MADE IN FRANCE" or a similar maker reference, in microscopic but legible lettering.
-This is one of the highest-confidence checks, because the cost of replicating four micro-stamped feet to Hermès tolerance is uneconomic for most counterfeit operations.
+The four metal feet at the corners of the base each carry a tiny stamp on their underside, typically "MADE IN FRANCE" or a similar maker reference, in microscopic but legible lettering.
+This is one of the highest-confidence checks, because the cost of replicating four micro-stamped feet to Hermes tolerance is uneconomic for most counterfeit operations.
 If the base feet are unstamped, the bag is not a real Birkin.

 Common counterfeit tells in 2026

 Counterfeit quality has improved sharply in the last five years.
-The cheap Birkin fakes of the 2010s — uneven stitching, plastic hardware, gross misshapen silhouettes — have been replaced by what the industry calls "super-fakes": bags that pass photo inspection and reach the mid-tier secondary market with confidence.
+The cheap Birkin fakes of the 2010s with uneven stitching, plastic hardware, and gross misshapen silhouettes have been replaced by what the industry calls "super-fakes": bags that pass photo inspection and reach the mid-tier secondary market with confidence.
 The current tells are subtle, and they cluster.

 • The stamp shape and era mismatch.
 A square stamp on a bag claiming a 1990 build year.
 A circle stamp on a bag claiming 2010.
 Counterfeit operations recycle stamp tooling across model years and rely on buyers not knowing the era boundaries.

 • Embossed leather sold as Togo.
-Counterfeit Togo has uniformly identical pebbles across the entire body — real Togo has natural pebble variation, with smaller pebbles near the seams and larger ones in the centre panels.
+Counterfeit Togo has uniformly identical pebbles across the entire body.
+Real Togo has natural pebble variation, with smaller pebbles near the seams and larger ones in the centre panels.

 • Light hardware.
 The single fastest check.
 If the lock weighs noticeably less than a 50-pound coin pile of equivalent volume, the bag is suspect.